szhaolab/lab-wiki/perfomance_issue_in_R_in_parallel.md

 ## Useful commands for this issue
 `top -u $USER`: check the active memory and CPU usage; press `1` on the keyboard to see detailed usage for individual CPU cores (will not mark with CPU cores in use though).

-`export OMP_NUM_THREADS = 1`: overwrite the current OMP_NUM_THREADS to 1.
+`export OMP_NUM_THREADS=1`: overwrite the current OMP_NUM_THREADS to 1.
 This will force R to use single threaded BLAS.
 Set this before running parallelized code.

 `unset OMP_NUM_THREADS`: reset the OMP_NUM_THREADS to default (i.e. the number of available cores).